rduplain/memo/startups-for-people-with-problems.md

    maker and therefore not your customer.

-Accordingly, your product needs to be sensitive to the many layers of how health care is delivered, and your business model needs to account for who is making the decision to buy a new product.
+Accordingly, your product needs to be sensitive to the many layers of how healthcare is delivered, and your business model needs to account for who is making the decision to buy a new product.
 Often this decision is once or twice removed by an enterprise health system or an insurance carrier (or "payer" in the broader sense).